 Jesus is Both Human and Divine

-Isaiah 9:6 “For to us a child is born, to us a son is given, and the government shall be on his shoulders.
+Isaiah 9:6 – “For to us a child is born, to us a son is given, and the government shall be on his shoulders.
 And he will be called Wonderful Counselor, Mighty God, Everlasting Father and Prince of Peace.”

 He was pure and pristine in his holiness.
-He was tempted as we are, he suffered as we suffered, he felt and saw the effects of sin in the world in which he lived but he never succumbed to the vile yearnings of Satan to pull him into sinful corruption which would have disqualified him as Savior of the world.
+He was tempted as we are, He suffered as we suffer, He felt and saw the effects of sin in the world, but He never succumbed to the temptations that would have disqualified him as Savior of the world.

 In Matthew 1:21 the angel told Mary to name her child Jesus because he would “save his people from their sins.”
-(Matthew 1:21) Jesus clarified his mission when he told his followers, “But I, when I am lifted up from the earth will draw all men unto myself.”
-(John 12:32)
+Jesus clarified his mission in John 12:32 when he told his followers, “But I, when I am lifted up from the earth will draw all men unto myself.”

-God became human to demonstrate how men are to live holy lives.
-Again, Christ did not take advantage of his divine nature to live holy.
-He lived holy through his humanity.
-He showed us a level of holiness that is humanly possible if only we will submit fully to him and allow him to live through us.
+Jesus experienced what it meant to be a man.
+He was tempted in every way, just as we are, yet was without sin.
+He did not take advantage of His divine nature to live holy, He lived holy through his humanity.
+He showed us a level of holiness that is only humanly possible if we submit to Him.